widmogrod/mkunion/docs/examples/state_machine.md

 - `Dependency` interface help us to keep, well  dependencies - well defined, which helps greatly in testability and readability of the code.
 - Use of generated function `MatchCommandR2` to exhaustively match all commands.
   This is powerful, when new command is added, you can be sure that you will get compile time error, if you don't handle it.
 - Validation of commands in done in transition function.
-Current implementation is simple, but you can use go-validate or other libraries to make it more robust.
+Current implementation is simple, but you can use go-validate to make it more robust, or refactor code and introduce domain helper functions or methods to the types.
 - Each command check state to which is being applied using `switch` statement, it ignore states that it does not care about.
   Which means as implementation you have to focus only on small bit of the picture, and not worry about rest of the states.
   This is also example where non-exhaustive use of `switch` statement is welcome.